-Revisions include new bumpers, LED headlights and slicker taillights, plus a boost in interior quality - with higher-grade materials ensuring the baby Jag feels every bit as special as its XF big brother.
+These join the revisions made in 2019, which intorduced new bumpers, LED headlights and slicker taillights, plus a boost in interior quality - with higher-grade materials ensuring the baby Jag feels every bit as special as its XF big brother.

-Drivers can also spec the Clearsight rear-view mirror, an innovation that first appeared on the Range Rover Evoque.
+The twin touchscreen setup that debuted in the I-Pace is available as an option and drivers can also spec the Clearsight rear-view mirror, an innovation that first appeared on the Range Rover Evoque.
 The mirror can display a video feed from the rear-mounted camera that provides a wider field of vision.

-Three trims are offered: S, SE or HSE.
-All are well equipped with leather upholstery, front and rear parking sensors, a 10-inch connected infotainment display and LED headlights.
+The XE range is now much simpler with the base S or the R Dynamic, offered in S, SE or HSE.
+All are well equipped with leather upholstery, front and rear parking sensors, a 10-inch infotainment display and LED headlights.

 Road noise is a little more intrusive than we would like at motorway speeds and rear legroom is still at a premium.
 But, overall, the XE still makes a great company car with competitive running costs, enjoyable handling and desirable badge kudos.